codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a nervous javelin thrower?
-Shakespeare.
+Hostess: Do you have a preference of where you sit?
+Dad: Down.

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Inkscape
+ 1. Octal
- 2. Adobe Photoshop
+ 2. Duodecimal
- 3. GIMP
+ 3. Hexidecimal
- 4. Paint.NET
+ 4. Binary

 <details>
   <summary>Answer</summary>
-  Inkscape
+  Hexidecimal
 </details>